Tanja Daub enjoys Kibo Productions’ The Big Things despite a couple of missteps

 In one scene that is rather frustrating to watch, Grace complains to Malcolm about the other mothers at her son’s school.
 As Grace is a complex and interesting character that is generally well written, it is very annoying to see her pitted against other women with this “not like other girls” mentality.
 This attitude doesn’t seem to necessarily have anything to do with her autism and is very specifically directed at the way the other women look and choose to present themselves.
 It feeds into the common narrative that female characters can only be interesting and worth telling stories about if they are fundamentally not like other women.
 It might have fit better into the play if Grace had compared herself to other people on the basis of her autism, but this superficial comparison adds nothing.

 Baron’s Court Theatre, located in the basement of a pub, is a venue that definitely suits this production.
 It’s a very small space and the audience is close to the stage and the actors.
 There are several scenes where Grace says she is being stared at, involving the audience in a somewhat uncomfortable way that encourages us to ask ourselves whether we would stare at people in similar situations and how it might feel to them.

 Overall, the play is well written and stimulating.
 While there are issues within it that should have been handled with more sensitivity, it is well worth watching.
 It is very engaging: the characters – particularly Grace – are interesting and complex, the actors are good and the production flows well.
 If you go, you’re in for a thought-provoking evening.

 The Big Things plays at Barons Court Theatre until Saturday 5 May.
 Tickets here.

-The image shows a laughing couple with their arms around each other.
+The second image shows the same two people laughing with their arms around each other.
 They both wear muted colours and are against a grey background.